podondra/gym-rl/surveys/gym-algorithms-survey.md

-# Survey of Algorithm for OpenAI gym Problems
+# Algorithms for OpenAI gym

 In this survey I list and give brief summary of algorithm applicable to [OpenAI gym][gym] environments.